geocomplexity/sandbox/Code.md

 df_2020.to_csv(r'tpfc_2020.csv')
 ```

-## 4. Prepare/process URL titles and blurbs for political classification for each year (this is a 2017 example that should run separately for yeah year)
+## 4. Prepare/process URL titles and blurbs for political classification for each year (this is a 2017 example, run separately for other years)
 ```
 df = pd.read_csv('tpfc_2017.csv', delimiter = ',', error_bad_lines=False)
 df.to_csv('tpfc_2017_clean.tsv', sep='\t', index=False)